simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text.md

 - `line_color`: str or String, optional
   - A line-color setting for an overall text.
 - `line_alpha`: float or Number, optional
-  - A line-alpha setting.
+  - A line-alpha setting for an overall text.
 - `line_thickness`: int or Int, optional
-  - A line-thickness (line-width) setting.
+  - A line-thickness (line-width) setting for an overall text.
 - `leading`: float or Number, optional
   - A text-leading size for an overall text.
 - `align`: SVGTextAlign, optional